nodered/Mycroft-Battery-Powered-Satellite/README.md

 ## Mycroft Battery Powered Satellite - ESP32 with I2S Microphone/Speaker

-### This configuration works if you are using the I2S microphone is your only microphone
+### This configuration works if you are using the I2S microphone as your only microphone

 #### Help needed for setting up a second microphone using 2-mic-pulseaudio.setup.sh